-Good lighting shapes how a home looks, feels, and functions.
-It’s not just about brightness—it’s about setting the right mood for each space while keeping energy use in check
+Good lighting plays a major role in how a home looks, feels, and functions.
+It is not just about making a space brighter, but about choosing the right type of light for how each room is used, while keeping energy use efficient and manageable.

 So, let’s get started.